apache/sling-site/src/main/jbake/content/documentation/bundles/sling-pipes/bindings.md

 strings, hence valid JEXL expressions reusing bindings (from configuration, or other pipes).
 They work the same as JS expressions, except you can't add full JS files.

-You can also set whatever scripting engine you want per pipe (including nashorn, rhino, groovy, ...)
+You can also set whatever scripting engine you want per pipe (including nashorn, rhino, groovy, ...) by setting, at the root pipe level, the property `engine` to the engine name (as it's registered) you wish.

 ## configuration expression